oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ### Artifact definition

-An artifact definition defines a named, typed file that can be associated with Node Type or Node Template and used by orchestration engine to facilitate deployment and implementation of interface operations.
+An artifact definition defines a named, typed file that can be associated with Node Type or node template and used by orchestration engine to facilitate deployment and implementation of interface operations.